 A contractor-turned Meghalaya politician is all out to buy a luxury hotel near Guwahati, which is entangled in legal intricacies and that too, at an ‘unthinkably cheap’ price.

-Former legislator of Umroi constituency, Ngaitlang Dhar, who is the elder brother of Meghalaya Industries Minister Sniawbhalng Dhar, is keen to take over Meghalaya Infratech Limited, which has been constructing a luxury hotel at Khanapara.
+Former legislator of Umroi constituency, Ngaitlang Dhar, elder brother of Meghalaya Industries Minister Sniawbhalng Dhar, is keen to take over Meghalaya Infratech Limited, which has been constructing a luxury hotel at Khanapara.